-‘It Was All A Dream’ shows the work of a nascent rap feminist
+‘It Was All a Dream’ shows the work of a nascent rap feminist

 For most of the film, hampton is a grinning, tomboy femme fly on the wall.
 She’s much more in documentarian mode than interviewer while in studio sessions, backstage at shows and sharing blunts in the back of Biggie’s Benz.
 B.I.G’s booming laugh and Coogi-down’d presence is a centerpiece of the visual.
 (Biggie’s own son, C.J.
 Wallace, became an executive producer on the project after hampton showed him footage of his late father.)
 For Frank White fans, it's a treasure trove of material.
 For hampton fans, it's a window into the complexities — and the complicity — of trying to cover someone as both a subject and a friend.

-There are behind the scenes looks at Source photo shoots in progress with Onyx and Cypress Hill; cross-coast studio sessions featuring the likes of Mobb Deep, Q-Tip, Snoop Dogg, Dr. Dre., Tha Dogg Pound, Lady of Rage and Warren G cooking up soon-to-be classics; and shots of Big freestyling off the dome and his (recently-besmirched) Bad Boy exec, Puff Daddy, mimicking his flow.
+There are behind the scenes looks at Source photo shoots in progress with Onyx and Cypress Hill; cross-coast studio sessions featuring the likes of Mobb Deep, Q-Tip, Snoop, Dre, Tha Dogg Pound, Lady of Rage and Warren G cooking up soon-to-be classics; and shots of Big freestyling off the dome and his (recently besmirched) Bad Boy exec, Puff Daddy, mimicking his flow.
 But when hampton does question her subjects or convenes with her editors, she uses her access, intellect and curiosity to not only capture the moment, but really zoom in.

 hampton films herself in a brainstorm with The Source associate editor Kierna Mayo and tries to chart when misogyny became so “overbearing” in the music.
 “We just have to be careful to analyze it wholly,” Mayo says of hampton’s pitch.
 When hampton hosts a roundtable discussion and photoshoot (attended by now-defamed executive Russell Simmons) with rappers Nikki D, Boss, LeShaun and Hurricane Gloria, the women break down, as hampton writes, having to be “three times as good” in the face of hip-hop’s sexist double standard.
 “Ain't nobody at this table right here scared of being called a bitch,” says Nikki D, Def Jam Recording’s first signed female rapper.
 “You can call me a bitch all you want to, but you know what you can and what you can’t do with me.”